n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 # PHP
 ## This exercise shows how to containerise a very simple PHP Apache web application using VS Code and Docker Desktop and uploading to DockerHub.

-1. Important - Set your VS Code folder so that the DOCKER file is in the current directory.
+1. In VS Code File..Open Folder - navigate to docker-apps/linux/php folder, so that the DOCKER file is in the current directory.
 2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the docker image build code below and edit your name.

 - node4demo refers to container registry account or owner that already exists
-- php refers to the application
+- php-app refers to the application
 - my-name-here is a tag for this application.
-- The . (dot) refers to the current directory (assuming the current directory has th app code and Docker file
+- . (dot) refers to the current directory (assuming the current directory has th app code and Docker file

 *docker image build . -t node4demo/php-app:my-name-here*

-3. add additional tags to the same image by rebuilding image *docker build . -t node4demo/php-app -t node4demo/php-app:liverpool -t node4demo/php-app:1.0.0*
+3. add additional tags to the same image by rebuilding image

+*docker build . -t node4demo/php-app -t node4demo/php-app:liverpool -t node4demo/php-app:1.0.0*

-4. optional - build ready to deploy to GitHub container registry *docker build . -t ghcr.io/n4demo/php-app:latest*
+4. optional - build ready to deploy to GitHub container registry

+*docker build . -t ghcr.io/n4demo/php-app:latest*

 5. Question: Why are we now using n4demo instead of node4demo as the owner?